aljebraschool/Machine-Learning-Tutorial---2024/README.md

-# Machine Learning Tutorial Syllabus
+# African Institute For Artificial Intelligence - AI Masterclass

-Welcome to the Machine Learning Tutorial repository!
+Welcome to the African Institute For Artificial Intelligence - AI Masterclass!
 This repository is designed to accompany the machine learning tutorial Master class at the African institute for Artificial Intelligence.
 Below, you'll find a breakdown of the topics covered in this repository along with instructions on how to use it effectively.

 ## Table of Contents